absmach/magistrala-docs/docs/blogs/oauth.md

 ![Generic OAuth2.0 flow](../img/blogs/oauth/genericflow.png)

-Magistrala can now be the resource server and Google as one of the authorization servers.
+SuperMQ can now be the resource server and Google as one of the authorization servers.
 We have implemented the OAuth2.0 [authorization code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
 The authorization code flow is used to obtain an access and refresh token to authorize API requests.
 The UI client initiates the flow by redirecting the user to the authorization server(Google).
-The user authenticates and authorizes the client(Magistrala).
-The authorization server(Google) redirects the user back to the client(Magistrala users service) with an authorization code.
-The client(Magistrala users service) exchanges the authorization code for an access token and a refresh token.
+The user authenticates and authorizes the client(SuperMQ).
+The authorization server(Google) redirects the user back to the client(SuperMQ users service) with an authorization code.
+The client(SuperMQ users service) exchanges the authorization code for an access token and a refresh token.
 The access token is used to authenticate API requests(get user details).
 The refresh token is used to obtain a new access token when the current access token becomes invalid or expires.
 This flow is demonstrated in the following diagram:

 ![authorization code flow](../img/blogs/oauth/codeflow.png)
 _The authorization code flow(from https://medium.com/javarevisited/oauth-2-0-authorization-code-flow-in-spring-boot-d8ff393f316d)_